xyproto/af/README.md

 * Inv (`-x`)
 * ReLU (`x >= 0 ? x : 0`)

+The `math` functions are included just for convenience.

 And also these functions, that take two arguments:

 * PReLU (`x >= 0 ? x : x * a`)

 ## Requirements